-As the lead agency, the City of Perris has required the preparation of a paleontological assessment to evaluate the project's potential to yield paleontological resources.
-The paleontological assessment of the project included a review of paleontological literature and fossil locality records in the area; a review of the underlying geology; and recommendations to mitigate impacts to potential paleontological resources, if necessary.
+As the lead agency, the City of Perris has required the preparation of a paleontological assessment to evaluate the Project's potential to yield paleontological resources.
+The paleontological assessment of the Project included a review of paleontological literature and fossil locality records for a previous project in the area; a review of the underlying geology; and recommendations to mitigate impacts to potential paleontological resources, if necessary.